-The short answer is that Amazon does not pay dividends because the focus of Amazon is growth and expansion.
+The short answer is that Amazon stock (AMZN) does not pay dividends because Amazon focuses on growth and expansion.
 A dividend payment would take away the funds needed to expand.
-They have stated several times and even on recent earnings call that there is not a plan for Amazon to pay dividends.
+They have stated several times and even on recent earnings calls that there is not a plan for Amazon to pay dividends.

 Amazon.com, Inc. engages in the retail sale of consumer products and subscriptions in North America and internationally.
 The company operates through three segments: North America, International, and Amazon Web Services (AWS).

 The company was founded in 1994 and is based out of Seattle, Washington, and sells merchandise and content purchased for resale from third-party sellers through physical and online stores.
 The company also manufactures and sells electronic devices, including Kindle, Fire tablets, Fire TVs, Rings, and Echo, and other devices; provides Kindle Direct Publishing (KDP) services; develops digital advertising services; provides cloud computing services through Amazon Web Services (AWS) to large enterprises and independent software vendors (ISVs), and sells certain other service related to the company’s website.
 The company was founded in 1994 and is headquartered in Seattle, WA.